We ask you, humbly, to help us.

 historical event.
 It can be traced back to a single passage by Julius Caesar in a book about the

 Gauls.
 There have been countless references to human sacrifice by the

-Celts since, but all were derived from Caesar's book.
+Celts since, but all were derived from this book.
 Caesar was fighting a war against the Celts at the

 time that he wrote this.
-Participants in wars typically demonize the enemy.
+Participants in wars often demonize enemies.
 Michaelsen said that these

 human sacrifices were offerings to Satan.
 But the Celts did not

 recognize a deity who corresponded to the Christian/Islamic Satan.

 ||She said that many Pagan Celtic traditions were imported to the U.S. from Europe including the Ouija